-2. Second, I would place all of my energy and focus on growing the income from my job or business.
+2. Second, I would place all of my energy and focus on growing the income from my job, business, or side hustle.
 If Rachel is self-employed, she might ask how she can grow her top line via more clients, products or services.
 If running a business is a challenge as a solo parent, she might consider working for someone else to take the pressure off until she reorganizes her life.
 Or subcontract.
 Or do something else entirely from home.
 If she works for someone else, she might ask what she can do to obtain a raise or apply for a position with a stronger income.

 Maximizing work income is the most likely path to accomplishing her goal of qualifying for her own mortgage.
 The key is to tap into her creativity and to remember that regardless how bad the situation is, there is always a way up and out.